dansimpson/ts.js/README.md

 ## ts.js

-A tiny timeseries library for the browser and node.js
+A tiny timeseries library (6k minified) for the browser and node.js

 ### Getting Started